A day trip to Nagarkot from Kathmandu is the ideal method to see the sights of the locals. Here You are welcome to come and see its natural beauty.

 Believed to be the oldest temple in Nepal, Changu Narayan is another ancient place to visit.
 This place is listed in the World Heritage sites.
 Every year, thousands of tourists visit this place for its rich tradition and beautiful landscapes.

 It can be a short detour while you return from Nagarkot.
-Or, you can do short hiking from Nagarkot to Changu Narayan.
+Or, you can do the short hike from Nagarkot to Changu Narayan.

 Hiking to Chisapani: